RoboKnights-Clan/RoboKnights-Clan.github.io/posts/rise and fall of analog.md

 ---
 title: "Rise and Fall of Analog"
 date: "June 29 2022"
-author: "Swarnika Bharadwaj and Ayush Daga"
+author: "Swarnika Bhardwaj and Ayush Daga"
 excerpt: "The first analog computer, then commonly known as ‘the tide predictor’, was made by Lord Kelvin in 1873.
 Dating back to as early as the nineteenth century, analog technology has a rich, vast history: one that not many know of.
 Being multipurpose devices, they once carried out crucial functions like tide prediction, eclipse prediction and guiding anti-aircraft guns, among many more."
 ---